Making cumquat jam

 - Pour the processed fruit into a separate bowl, and also cover with just enough water to coat the fruit.
 This should also be left overnight on a bench, not in the fridge.

 - The next day, the jam can be cooked.
 Note: Before starting the cooking process, the quantity of fruit needs to be measured, to determine the amount of sugar to be included.
 Sugar is added on a basis of one cup of sugar to one cup of fruit.
 To be clear, the fruit is measured after it has been sitting overnight, not the original weight of the fruit in its natural form.
+Measure out the fruit into cups and make a note of how many cups you have.
+You will need to match this with the sugar very soon.

 - Put a saucer in the freezer.
 This will be used to test the jam later.